scateu/scateu.github.io/_pages/01-about.md

     - Do.
 Or do not.
 There is no try.  - Yoda
     - Everyone you meet is fighting a battle you know nothing about.
 Be kind.
 Always.  - Brad Meltzer
     - Religion is a culture of faith; science is a culture of doubt.  - Richard Feynman
+    - "If you want total security, go to prison.
+There you're fed, clothed, given medical care and so on.
+The only thing lacking ... is freedom." - President Eisenhower

 ## 2 Projects